Skip to main content

 • Considers and recommends new initiatives.

-• Works closely with Washington State University Extention (WSU) and other groups in support of agriculture.
+• Works closely with Washington State University Extension (WSU) and other groups in support of agriculture.